 Microsoft Web Forms and Visual Basic

 The ASP.NET Web Forms are part of the web application framework included with Visual Studio.
-Web Forms are pages written using a combination of HTML, Client-script and Server code.
-Each page is compiled and executed on the Server, and HTML mark-up is generated to run on the Client Browser.
+Web Forms are pages written using a combination of HTML, Client-script and Visual Basic code.
+Each page is compiled and executed on the Server, and the HTML mark-up is generated to run on the Client Browser.

 The ASP.NET Web Forms are compatible with any Browser or mobile device.

 The Visual Studio Integrated Development Environment (IDE) allows drag and drop to display Server controls on a Web Form page.
 Properties, methods, and events can be set for the controls on the page to define their behaviour on the page.
-Visual Basic code is written to handle the logic for each page or control, on the Server.
+Visual Basic code is written to handle Events, for each page or control.